srlinuxeurope/DCFPartnerHackathon/docs/eda/index.md

 * `clab-srexperts-client12`
 * `clab-srexperts-client13`

-The client's credentials are `admin:multit00l`
+The login credentials are available in the leaflet provided to you.
+The username is `user` and the password is the `multit00l`.

 ///